twhite96/TWBlog/uses.md

 - [Mac mini - Apple](https://www.apple.com/mac-mini/)
 	- My old iMac's hard disk, a Fusion Drive, was failing because [APFS isn't good on spinning drives](https://blog.macsales.com/43043-using-apfs-on-hdds-and-why-you-might-not-want-to/).
 The CPU constantly ran high and I couldn't get my work done.
 I got my old MacBook Pro back from a friend, a 2013 13" but that was much slower than the Fusion Drive 2015 iMac.
 This thing is a *dream* compared to those two machines.
+- MacBook Pro 13" Late 2013
+  - Used for quickie code/blog edits and admin stuff.
+Too slow for anything else.
 - [iPhone XS Max 256gb, Gold](https://www.t-mobile.com/cell-phone/apple-iphone-8-plus?color=spacegray&memory=256gb) [^1]
 - [iPad Pro 12.9” late 2018 256 gb](https://www.bhphotovideo.com/c/product/1441845-REG/apple_mtfn2ll_a_12_9_ipad_pro_late.html)
   - This thing is a *beast*.
 Fast, and the industrial design is my *favorite* of Apple's iPads to date.